ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 </ion-list>
 ```

 As you can see, in the common case where every item is the same size, you don't have to provide dimensions at all.
-Here, collection repeat now shines as a drop-in replacement for ngRepeat.
+Collection repeat now shines as a drop-in replacement for ngRepeat.

 See [the documentation](http://ionicframework.com/docs/nightly/api/directive/collectionRepeat) for more information.